wtayyeb/django-postman/docs/features.rst

         'arg_default': 'postman_users',
     }

+Don't forget that not-custom channels are restricted to users having the ``is_staff`` property.

 In case of version 1.1.4/5 of django-ajax-selects:

 	Support for multiple recipients is not turned on by default by `django-ajax-selects`_.